 The recovery from a body lift procedure is very similar to a tummy tuck, however, people routinely stay in the hospital for one or two nights after surgery.
 It is important to walk as soon as possible after surgery to reduce the chance of blood clot formation in your legs.
 The swelling is mild to moderate, and peaks at two to three days.
 Surgical drains may be placed for several days following the procedure that will have to be emptied.For the first week following surgery, you must avoid bending or lifting.
 Usually the incisions are covered with adhesive steri-strips, and surgical gauze.
 Due to the location of the incisions for a thigh lift, it may be impossible for you to avoid lying on them.
 Changing position at least every 30 minutes and moving around carefully will limit stress on the incision lines.You will likely have several layers of stitches with body lift procedures.
 Some will be resorbed by the body and some may need to be removed by your surgeon.
 You will usually be able to shower on the third day after surgery.
 Moderate pain can be anticipated after this procedure.
 Areas of numbness near the incisions may occur but usually disappear gradually over several months.
 Although most bruising and swelling will disappear within three weeks, some swelling may remain for six months and up to a year.
 After thigh and buttocks lifts, you cannot resume rigorous aerobic exercise like jogging or contact sports for approximately six weeks.

 Most lifts require fairly lengthy incisions and scarring is an important consideration.
 The incisions can usually be hidden under clothing, and most bathing suits.
 In some patients, fluid can collect beneath the skin that may need to be aspirated with a needle.Bleeding, infection and wound healing complications including delayed healing and skin loss may occur after body lift procedures.
-Swelling is significant and will take several months to settle down fully.Contact the experienced body lift surgeons with The Plastic Surgery Group in New Jersey and NYC.
+Swelling is significant and will take several months to settle down fully.Contact the experienced body lift surgeons with The Plastic Surgery Group, New Jersey.